Nitulh/gallery-app/README.md

        - Node.js 16+

 ## Live Demo
-You can interact with the live demo of the image gallery on Demo Link[https://pages.github.com/](https://gallery-tailwind-app.vercel.app/).
+You can interact with the live demo of the image gallery on [Demo Link](https://gallery-tailwind-app.vercel.app/).

 ## Technologies Used
 React JS